ART 101 Art Matters

-This course is designed to introduce students to the basic techniques of handbuilding techniques with clay.
+This course is designed to introduce students to the basic techniques of hand-building with clay.
+There will be a minor introduction to the pottery-wheel as a tool for generating sculptural forms.
+Aspects of ceramic history and contemporary practices will also be explored.
 Assignments will focus on sculptural design and explore a wide range of shaping, surface treatment, and firing methods.
 No prerequisite.
 (HE)

-This course covers concepts of form and spatial relations and 3-dimensional design through a variety of projects aimed at gaining sensitivity in the composition, observation, and analysis of sculptural form.
+This course covers concepts of form and spatial relations of 3-dimensional problem solving through a variety of projects aimed at gaining sensitivity in the composition, observation, and analysis of sculptural form.
 No prerequisite.
 (HE)

 ART 114 Sequential Art, Animation, and the Graphic Novel